junkdog/tachyonfx/docs/dsl.md

 The tachyonfx Effect DSL (Domain Specific Language) provides a text-based way to create, combine, and manipulate terminal effects.
 It mirrors regular Rust syntax while focusing specifically on effect creation and manipulation.

-Valid tachyonfx Effect DSL code is valid Rust code with the appropriate imports.
-This intentional design choice makes the DSL immediately familiar and enables flexible development workflows.
+**Key principle**: Valid tachyonfx Effect DSL code is valid Rust code with the appropriate imports.
+This intentional is done to make the DSL immediately familiar and enables flexible development workflows.

 ## Purpose